elonen/clapshot/README.md

 See [Upgrading Guide](doc/upgrading.md) for instructions on installing a new release over an old one.

 **Want to customize media processing?** See the [Transcoding and Thumbnailing Guide](doc/transcoding.md) for configuring hardware acceleration, custom encoders, and specialized processing workflows.

+**Using Slack?** An optional [Slack unfurl bot](extras/clapshot-slack-unfurl/) is available in `extras/` — it runs alongside Clapshot and shows rich link previews (thumbnail, title, timecode) when Clapshot URLs are posted in Slack channels.

 ## Architecture Overview